metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 downloading 100% ████████████████████████████████████████| (66/66 MB, 5.1 MB/s)
 ```

-By default, the {{< obi obitaxonomy >}} downloads the latest version of the NCBI taxonomy available from the NCBI FTP site and saves it to the current directory in a file named `ncbitaxo_YYYYMMDD.tgz` where `YYYY` is the year, `MM` is the month and `DD` is the day of the download.
+By default, {{< obi obitaxonomy >}} downloads the latest version of the NCBI taxonomy available from the NCBI FTP site and saves it to the current directory in a file named `ncbitaxo_YYYYMMDD.tgz` where `YYYY` is the year, `MM` is the month and `DD` is the day of the download.
 Here the date is 2025/02/11, so the filename is `ncbitaxo_20250211.tgz`.

 You can also specify the filename of the downloaded file using the `--out filename` option.
-For example
+For example:

 ```bash
 obitaxonomy --download-ncbi --out ncbitaxo.tgz